lumol-org/lumol/doc/src/input/interactions.md

 # Interactions

 Interactions describe the energies between atoms - or more general - between interaction sites.
-These energies arrise due to covalent bonding of atoms to form molecules,  short-range van der Waals or long-range coulombic energies.
+These energies arise due to covalent bonding of atoms to form molecules, short-range van der Waals or long-range coulombic energies.
 To describe interactions we use *potentials* which are functions  that take a set of parameters and geometrical coordinates (for example distances  or angles) as input and yield energies and forces.
 A set of potential functions  and